kairora/team-tiles/README.md

 ![ISC license](https://img.shields.io/badge/License-ISC-blue.svg)

 ## Description
-This is a CLI app that prompts the user a series of questions about the employees in their team and places the user's response into styled tiles for easy viewing and reference.
+This is a CLI app that prompts to answer the user a series of questions about the employees in their team and then places the user's response into styled tiles for easy viewing and reference.
+Watch the [app's demonstration video here](https://youtu.be/kL38AeKz7dU).

 ![Team Tile App Image](./assets/team-tiles.png)